dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 Disclaimer:

-Please note that following instructions are supported by the community only.
+Please note that the following instructions are supported by the community only.
 They serve as a guideline on what you can modify and/or extend for a better Dynatrace GCP monitoring experience.

-Feel free to share your ideas back with us, allowing everyone to benefit from the open source approach.
+Feel free to share your ideas back with us, allowing everyone to benefit from the open-source approach.

 ## Development environment setup

-To run worker function locally you have to have Python dev environment installed: `Python 3.8` with `pip` tool.
+To run the worker function locally you have to have the Python dev environment installed: `Python 3.8` with `pip` tool.

 to install all the dependencies run
 ```shell script